What can older adults do to reduce their risk of illness?

 What about travel?

 The government advises against all nonessential international travel, including cruise ship travel, during the pandemic.
 As far as domestic travel is concerned, the CDC encourages travelers to study the current situation ahead of their trip to “learn if coronavirus is spreading in your local area or in any of the places you are going.”
+It’s important to reiterate that “staying home is the best way to protect yourself and others from getting sick,” the CDC states.

 For older adults and others at high risk for severe illness from a coronavirus infection, traveling can be dangerous, especially if you are in close contact with others.
 “People at higher risk for severe illness need to take extra precautions,” the CDC says.
-Staying home is still the best way to protect yourself and others from getting sick, the agency adds.

 - Avoid touching your eyes, nose or mouth with unwashed hands.